nickovic/rtamt/README_extensions.md

 - in discrete time
 - with output robustness

-This is done in `spec/stl/discrete_time/specification.py`
+This is done in `spec/iastl/discrete_time/specification.py`
 ```
-from rtamt.operation.iastl.discrete_time.online.interpreter import \
+from rtamt.semantics.iastl.discrete_time.online.interpreter import \
     IAStlOutputRobustnessDiscreteTimeOnlineInterpreter
 ...
 def StlOutputRobustnessDiscreteTimeOnlineSpecification():